 And, if you stayed up late watching the returns in November 2016, as I did, you may recall wondering, “Why aren’t they declaring Minnesota for the Democratic ticket?” as I did.
 Before Election Day, few of the know-alls had rated Minnesota as a likely swing state.
 In the end, the Clinton-Kaine ticket eked out a win in Minnesota by a shockingly small 1.5 percentage point margin.

 Of course they will.
-They’d be crazy not to focus on those states, the three former “blue wall” states they carried in 2016 by a combined 78,000 votes, and Minnesota, which is the state that went blue in 2016 by the smallest margin of any state Trump lost.
+They’d be crazy not to focus on those states, the three former “blue wall” states they carried in 2016 by a combined 78,000 votes, and Minnesota.
 And the results in those four states might well determine the outcome.
 (I say “might well,” since I know nothing along these lines is certain a year and a half out, and I doubt anyone who says they do know.)

 But I’m here to argue that there is little evidence to suggest the Trump has much chance of turning Minnesota red.
 Here’s some evidence for that statement: